 I caught sight of the egg as I walked up the path and my heart skipped a beat - it was SO beautiful.
 The whole place was so full of love and Arpita turned out to be the gentle, caring, organised type.
-She showed me around the egg by candle light and I was pleased to see the hut was scorpion free (blocking out light meant blocking out most animals too).
+She showed me around the egg by candle light and I was pleased to see the hut was scorpion free, as blocking out light meant blocking out most animals too.

-There was a small bathroom with a toilet, shower and sink, and Arpita explained that there was a toilet hose instead of toilet paper, which I shouldn’t have glossed over because frankly even after years of travelling, I still don’t really get how this works.
+There was a small bathroom with a toilet, shower and sink.
+Arpita explained that there was a toilet hose instead of toilet paper, which I shouldn’t have glossed over because frankly even after years of travelling, I still don’t really get how this works.

-The room also contained a rug, meditation cushion, yoga mat, water supply and a loft bed…. at the top of an 8 rung ladder.
-It didn’t seem an obvious design choice for a room built for people to be newly blind in, but I remembered reading that the retreat included an on demand counselling service to I reassured myself I could get help if I fell and broke my neck.
+The room also contained a rug, meditation cushion, yoga mat, water supply and a loft bed… at the top of an eight rung ladder.
+It didn’t seem an obvious design choice for a room built for people to be newly blind in, but I remembered reading that the retreat included an on demand counselling service, so I reassured myself I could get help if I fell and broke my neck.

 I asked Arpita how the service worked and she showed me some small pieces of paper and a pen, and told me I could write a blind note and leave it in the food hatch for her to collect at feeding time.
 It wasn’t quite what ‘on demand’ means to a Londoner, but I figured a loud scream would probably do just as well in a ladder broken neck emergency.